tlakomy/egghead-aws-cdk-workshop/README.md

 I've been programming for a living since 2012 and for the last couple of years I've been giving talks, writing articles and recording lessons about things I'm interested in - mostly React, testing and (that's why you're here!) - AWS.

 AWS is a huge topic, so to solidify my own knowledge and making sure I (more or less) know what I'm talking about, I got AWS certified.
-I'm currently an AWS Certified Solutions Architect: Associate and an AWS Certified Developer: Associate.
+I'm currently holding (not literally) an **AWS Certified Solutions Architect: Associate** certificate as well as **AWS Certified Developer: Associate**.

 When it comes to AWS itself, I'm especially interested in serverless solutions and I'm happy to say that there won't be **any** servers in this workshop 😎

 ## Are we going to go out of AWS Free Tier?